alihuber/rails4_jquery_upload/README.md

 ## Usage
 ### View
-The `jquery_fileupload` helper method includes all the necessary HTML for including the uploader form in your view and takes the following required arguments:
+The `jquery_fileupload` helper method includes all the necessary HTML for including the uploader form in your view and takes the following required arguments (note the '`/`' in front of the engine mountpoint, which is just like the entry in the `routes.rb`-file):

-    = jquery_fileupload("/engine_mountpoint", "model_name_plural", "uploader_attached_attribute")
+    = jquery_fileupload("/engine_mountpoint", "pluralized_model", "uploader_mountpoint")

+The `uploader_mountpoint` refers to carrierwave's `mount_uploader :column, UploaderClass` method.
 Say, you mounted the engine like above, have an "`attachment`"-model with the carrierwave uploader mounted to the "`file`"-column, so your call would look like this:

     = jquery_fileupload("/rails4_jquery_upload", "attachments", "file")